SpellarBot/Assignment5/README.md

 main.cpp      main

-The program provides the user a menu to choose from options to add, delete, view, or change objects in two seperate BST's, one for students and one for faculty.
-The program loops back to the menu until user chooses to exit then it outputs the results to a seperate files for each BST.
+The program provides the user a menu to choose from options to add, delete, view, or change objects in two separate BST's, one for students and one for faculty.
+The program loops back to the menu until user chooses to exit then it outputs the results to a separate files for each BST.

 For running and compiling:
 g++ Person.cpp Faculty.cpp Student.cpp RunProgram.cpp main.cpp